ungermate/ungermate.github.io/postureDetection.md

 <img width="600" height="450" src="images/forward_lean.PNG">
 </center>
 <div aligh="center">
-*Images demonstating what it looks like if I lean in either to the side or forward.
-Note the red text and lines indicating a certain value exceeding its optimal range*
+<em>Images demonstating what it looks like if I lean in either to the side or forward.
+Note the red text and lines indicating a certain value exceeding its optimal range</em>
 </div>

 ### Feedback